 Creating Virtual Machines with Hyper-V

 Virtual machines are a great way to manage operating systems and work remotely with a running Remote Desktop Connection, login credentials and a valid IP address.
+As long as each of your users has a single different name for the machine and ID to access CONNEXTION Client, it can be used.
 Installing virtualization software allows one or more virtual machines to share one physical computer.
 Your IT administrator can create VMs with a readymade image of Windows operating system that includes MicroStation and any other software needed.
 When such a VM is provisioned to you, you can directly launch MicroStation and start working on your project.

 You can create a new VM and install its operating system by following these simple steps located here.